wp-plugins/goodbye-captcha/readme.txt

 = What forms can be secured by using Goodbye Captcha WordPress plugin? = All standard WordPress forms(Login, Register, Comment and Forgot Password) can be secured by using GoodBye Captcha Free plugin.

-= What other popular plugins which are generating forms can be integrated with this plugin = Plugins like JetPack, BuddyPress, Contact Form 7, Formidable Forms, Gravity Forms, Ninja Forms and Fast Secure Contact Form can be integrated with GoodBye Captcha Pro plugin.
-You can find more information about this on [GoodBye Captcha Website](http://www.goodbyecaptcha.com).

 = Are there any php extensions that need to be activated so this plugin could work? = No. The plugin runs 100% without activating any additional php extensions.